-Mimi Lauter (b.
-1982, San Francisco) received her BA at the University of California, Los Angeles and her MFA from University of California, Irvine.
-Her work is represented in the collections of the Frederick R. Weisman Art Foundation, Los Angeles; Hammer Museum, Los Angeles; Los Angeles County Museum of Art; and the Marciano Art Foundation, Los Angeles.
+Lauter received her BA at the University of California, Los Angeles and her MFA from University of California, Irvine.
+In 2012, Lauter was included in the first Los Angeles Biennial Made in L.A.
+2012 organized by the Hammer Museum in collaboration with LAXART.
+Recent institutional presentations include the Kasteel Wijlre Estate, Netherlands (2022); Frye Art Museum, Seattle, WA (2022); and participation in Prospect.5, New Orleans, LA (2021).
+Her work is represented in the collections of the Frederick R. Weisman Art Foundation, Los Angeles, CA; Hammer Museum, Los Angeles, CA; Henry Art Gallery at University of Washington, Seattle, WA; Los Angeles County Museum of Art, Los Angeles, CA; and Marciano Art Foundation, Los Angeles, CA.